 Today, we’re excited to feature our easy vintage dresser gift wrap station as we join fellow bloggers to share creative ideas that will make your holiday gift wrapping simple and organized.
 A special thank you to, Nancy of Adams and Elm Home, for hosting this annual event.

-For the past ten years, we’ve spent nearly every day in the weeks leading up to Christmas traveling to seven different cities – sometimes twice – to try and make Christmas work for everyone.
+For the past twelve years, we’ve spent the days and weeks leading up to Christmas traveling to seven different cities – sometimes twice – to try and make Christmas work for everyone.

-No matter how hard I tried to keep everything organized with our gift list printable and gift wrapping system (I leave empty totes by the door with tags that state the specific city we’ll be traveling to so the gifts don’t get mixed up in transit or mixed in with the presents that have to be mailed) it never failed about an hour from the cabin, I would start slightly panicking wondering if all the packages had been delivered in time or if we had forgotten anyone.
+No matter how hard I try to keep everything organized, it never fails about an hour from the cabin, I start slightly panicking wondering if all the packages have been delivered in time or if we have forgotten anyone.

-Here’s a look at how you can make a vintage dresser inspired gift-wrapping station too…
+Here’s a look at how you can make an easy vintage dresser gift wrap station too…

-Tip 1: Use a Dresser (it doesn’t necessarily have to be vintage one) with Multiple Drawers – Using a dresser with multiple drawers will help you separate and organize all the tools you’ll need for gift-wrapping.
-These include:
+Your dresser doesn’t have to be a vintage one but using a dresser with multiple drawers will help you separate and organize all the tools you’ll need for a gift wrap station.

 - Wrapping Taper